vytorious/vytorious/README.md

 - 👋 Hi, I’m @vytorious.
 - 👀 I’m interested in software testing and creating tools to enhance the reach of software testers.
-- 🌱 I’m currently learning about web application security testing and creating tooling using Python.
+- 🌱 I’m currently learning about web application security testing and creating tooling to further the reach of testing.
 - 💞️ I’m looking to collaborate on software testing tools.
 - ⚡ Fun fact: ...